graphology/graphology/docs/README.md

 # Graphology

-`graphology` is a generic specification for a JavaScript `Graph` object.
+`graphology` is a generic specification for a robust & multipurpose JavaScript `Graph` object.

 While `graphology` proposes a reference implementation, it merely remains a specificiation that anyone is free to implement in their own way.